timdorr/tesla-api/docs/vehicle/state/data.md

+# Data

+## GET `/api/1/vehicles/{id}/data`

 A cached rollup of all the `data_request` endpoints plus vehicle configuration.

-## GET `/api/1/vehicles/{id}/data`

 ### Response